 Rhode Island may be small, but it packs a cultural and scenic punch.
-Within Rhode Island's borders is one of the largest concentrations of historic landmarks in the nation, a vibrant arts and cultural scene, miles of pristine coastline and some of the most acclaimed dining establishments in the country.
+Rhode Island offers a large concentration of historic landmarks, a vibrant arts and cultural scene, miles of pristine coastline and some of the most acclaimed dining establishments in the country.

-Providence is never more than a 30-minute drive from anywhere in the state - from the beaches of Narragansett to the City-by-the-Sea, Newport, to the farms and bucolic beauty of Northwestern Rhode Island.
+Providence is a quick drive from anywhere in the state - from the beaches of Narragansett to the City-by-the-Sea, Newport, to the farms and bucolic beauty of Northwestern Rhode Island.